Wingly-Company/apidoc/README.md

 ### Adding responses

-You can specify the response types for an endpoint by adding the Response annotation to you method.
+You can specify the response types for an endpoint by adding the Response annotation to your method.
 A section describing the responses will be added to the generated documentation.
 The Response accepts a status (defaults to 200), scenario (defaults to "Success") and example parameters.